-The Standard requires its users to define an Environmental Policy statement that must contain specific commitments and be publicly available, however the pivotal record within the new EMS will be the Aspects Register which should list all of the organisation’s environmental aspects and their respective impacts using a grading system to determine their significance.
+The Standard requires its users to define an Environmental Policy statement that must contain specific objectives (or commitments) and be publicly available, however the pivotal record within an EMS will be the Environmental Aspects Register which should list all of the organisation’s environmental aspects and their respective impacts using a grading system to determine their significance.
 This will then enable management to set some improvement objectives or targets so that the organisation is able to measure any improvements it might make.
 Objectives may for example relate to reductions in emissions or consumption of natural resources, or perhaps to recycle more.

-There is a very large amount of legislation relating to the environment and ISO 14001 requires its adherents to identify and comply with all relevant legislation.
+There is a very large amount of legislation relating to the environment and ISO 14001 requires its adherents to implement a system that allows them to identify and comply with all relevant legislation.
 This is likely to be the most difficult part of maintaining an EMS as legislation changes occur quite regularly, but there are various on-line resources that can be used.

 As with the 2015 revison of ISO 9001, ISO 14001:2015 also requires the organisation to undestand the context in which it operates as well as the expectations of any 3rd parties.
 And of course risk based thinking regarding the environment is expected to be embedded in the system and the organisation's people.

 ISO 14001 also requires the organisation to prepare for any potential emergency situations where these may have an adverse impact on the environment.
 In an oil refinery for example a plan would exist to cater for major oil spillages in order to prevent widespread contamination, however all organisations will incur some, albeit small scale, risks and so are expected to put in place the necessary preventive actions depending on the scenario envisaged.